PostgreSqlStan/postgresqlstan.github.io/_drafts/2022-03-24-encoding-story.md

 sed: 1: "s/\xa0//g": RE error: illegal byte sequence
 ```

-Searching for the internet, I quickly found a solution to this fairly common problem.
-Instead of UTF-8, I needed to run `sed` with the locale set to `LC_CTYPE=C`:
+Searching the internet, I learn this is, apparently, a fairly common problem.
+Instead of utf-8, I needed to run `sed` with the locale set to `LC_CTYPE=C`:

 ```
 % LC_TYPE=C sed 's/\\xa0//g' a0
 ```

-Examining the results, I verify this works.
+Examining the results, I verified this works.
 The `\xa0` has been removed.

 {% capture note %}
 **Note:** After setting LC_TYPE once, I seem to have no more "illegal byte sequence" errors from sed, even after restarting my computer.
 This is slightly concerning, but hasn't seemed to cause any problem.
 Searching the web, I haven't found reports of this behavior.
 I'm choosing to ignore the issue for as long as possible.